cran/mappeR/README.md

 ## Setup

+To install the most recent CRAN upload of this package, run the
+following:

+`install.packages("mappeR")`

+`library(mappeR)`

-To install the latest version of this package from Github, run the following commands:
+To install the latest development version of this package from Github, run the following commands:

 `install.packages("devtools")`

 `library(devtools)`

-`devtools::install_github("Uiowa-Applied-Topology/mappeR", upgrade=FALSE)`
+`devtools::install_github("https://github.com/Uiowa-Applied-Topology/mappeR/tree/dev", upgrade=FALSE)`

-`library("mappeR")`
+`library(mappeR)`

 If you’re installing from Github, you might need to do some more stuff: